 Commercial – 2 to 4 weeks, provided review by civil engineer is not required.

 WHAT IS THE COST OF A BUILDING PERMIT?

 Most permit fees are based on the square footage of the entire project.

 Yes.
 Depending on the type and complexity of the project, there may be several inspections.

-Permits are good for one (1) year; work must start within six (6) months.
+Permits are good for six (6) months.

 All commercial projects that include partial or total demolition of any walls, floors, ceilings, or insulation must have an asbestos survey to accompany the permit application.
 It is the responsibility of the owner or contractor to inform the State about the results of the survey and any abatement to be done.